 Vendor Central: $$$- Medium to High Costs

-Vendor Central is a little more expensive and requires a bit of negotiating with Amazon.
+A vendor account is a little more expensive and requires a bit of negotiating with Amazon.
 You will have to have a conversation with Amazon about the wholesale price of your products and Amazon will try hard to get a great price so that they can always profit.
 Amazon will also ask for 4-10% cash payout to cover slotting costs and if you try to increase your price, Amazon will try to ask for a lower price or renegotiate.

 Which Amazon Seller Are You?